-Don’t Skip that Trip: 7 Reasons to Travel with Kids
+Don’t Skip That Trip: Travel with Your Kids

-Let’s face it: everything seems harder with kids.
-Things that you took for granted before — going grocery shopping, cooking dinner, eating dinner — are all more complicated when you throw kids into the mix.
+Let’s face it: everything seems harder with kids especially with COVID-19.
+Things that you took for granted before — going grocery shopping, cooking dinner, eating dinner — are all more complicated when you throw kids and a pandemic into the mix.
 Going for a walk?
 Gotta take the stroller.
-Going to a friend’s house for lunch?
+Going to a friend’s house for lunch (and don’t forget masks!)?
 Better do it after nap time.
 Doing anything or being anywhere on time — impossible.
 Plans?
 What are those again?
 The effort it takes to get the kids from your house to the corner store feels like a herculean endeavor.
-What sadist would want to take their kids out of town?!
+What sadist would want to travel with kids?!

 Reason 1: Travel teaches kids to adapt.

 When I first had my son, Jack, I read a lot of books that talked about the benefits of routine.
 “You should establish a regular nap schedule.”
 And, “Your child will benefit from having consistent meal times.”
 And, of course, “Develop a bedtime routine and stick with it!”
 Unfortunately, at that time in my life I was splitting my time between multiple houses to take care of sick family members and traveling for work.
 My choices were pretty limited.
 I could either leave Jack at home with my husband and his “routine,” or take him with me.

 I opted to take my son with me as much as possible.
 What I discovered was that the more I traveled with my new baby, the easier it was for him to deal with changes in his routine.
 Instead of needing a specific nap time, nap routine, or his bed with all his stuff in it, Jack developed the ability to sleep whenever he needed to regardless of noise or comfort.
 Taking children out of their comfort zone often leads to them adapting to new environments more easily, which will serve them in all walks of life.